 Seven months ago, I received a letter from her and it was no small amount of surprise that I learnt that she was in the Americas, where her search had led her.
 Indeed, the only match for those strange runes came from a lone amphora traded to a collector of curios by a group of Natives who disappeared soon after.
 The letter was vague but hinted at the need for a dangerous expedition.
 Alas, when I arrived, she had already left to hire a group of adventurers of ill repute called the Valiant Companions.
 This was three months ago.
 I am afraid that her eagerness may have cost her dearly.

 I inquired about them and learned the most dreadful thing: they are now suspected of several acts of heinous banditry, such as raiding, kidnapping, and racketeering.
-They have since then escaped the vicinity of Atlanta and thus, the arm of the law.
+They have since then escaped the vicinity of Savannah and thus, the arm of the law.
 Of my companion, there is no trace and I fear the worst has happened.

 Intent on gathering clues, I found her notebook in her personal effects, however many of the notes relate to a runic alphabet I cannot decipher.
 I was about to give in to despair when a friend of mine mentioned you, Mr. Delaney.
 He said that you were a scholar, a gentleman, and a crack shot, all qualities that I am in dire need of.”